themattinthehatt/behavenet/docs/source/user_guide.intro.rst

 BehaveNet uses the `test-tube package <https://williamfalcon.github.io/test-tube/>`_ to organize model fits into user-defined experiments, log meta and training data, and perform grid searches over model hyperparameters.
 Most of this occurs behind the scenes, but there are a couple of important pieces of information that will improve your model fitting experience.

 BehaveNet organizes model fits using a combination of hyperparameters and user-defined experiment names.
 For example, let's say you want to fit 5 different convolutional autoencoder architectures, all with 12 latents, to find the best one.
-Let's call this experiment "arch_search", which you will set in the :obj:`model_config` json in the :obj:`experiment_name` field.
-The results will then be stored in the directory :obj:`results_dir/lab_id/expt_id/animal_id/session_id/ae/conv/12_latents/arch_search/`.
+Let's call this experiment "arch_search", which you will set in the ``model_config`` json in the ``experiment_name`` field.
+The results will then be stored in the directory ``results_dir/lab_id/expt_id/animal_id/session_id/ae/conv/12_latents/arch_search/``.

-Each model will automatically be assigned it's own "version" by test-tube, so the :obj:`arch_search` directory will have subdirectories :obj:`version_0`, ..., :obj:`version_4`.
-If an additional CAE model is later fit with 12 latents (and using the "arch_search" experiment name), test-tube will add it to the :obj:`arch_search` directory as :obj:`version_5`.
+Each model will automatically be assigned it's own "version" by test-tube, so the ``arch_search`` directory will have subdirectories ``version_0``, ..., ``version_4``.
+If an additional CAE model is later fit with 12 latents (and using the "arch_search" experiment name), test-tube will add it to the ``arch_search`` directory as ``version_5``.
 Different versions may have different architectures, learning rates, regularization values, etc. Each model class (autoencoder, arhmm, decoders) has a set of hyperparameters that are used for directory names, and another set that are used to distinguish test-tube versions within the user-defined experiment.

-Within the :obj:`version_x` directory, there are various files saved during training.
+Within the ``version_x`` directory, there are various files saved during training.
 Here are some of the files automatically output when training an autoencoder:

 * **best_val_model.pt**: the best model (not necessarily from the final training epoch) as determined by computing the loss on validation data
 * **meta_tags.csv**: hyperparameters associated with data, computational resources, training, and model
 * **metrics.csv**: metrics computed on dataset as a function of epochs; the default is that metrics are computed on training and validation data every epoch (and reported as a mean over all batches) while metrics are computed on test data only at the end of training using the best model (and reported per batch).
 * **session_info.csv**: experimental sessions used to fit the model

-Additionally, if you set :obj:`export_latents` to :obj:`True` in the training config file, you will see
+Additionally, if you set ``export_latents`` to ``True`` in the training config file, you will see

 * **[lab_id]_[expt_id]_[animal_id]_[session_id]_latents.pkl**: list of np.ndarrays of CAE latents computed using the best model

-and if you set :obj:`export_train_plots` to :obj:`True` in the training config file, you will see
+and if you set ``export_train_plots`` to ``True`` in the training config file, you will see

 * **loss_training.png**: plot of MSE as a function of training epoch on training data
 * **loss_validation.png**: same as above using validation data